 - getting sicker, relapsing or dying.

-Helping teenagers with disability or chronic conditions deal with anxiety
+Helping teenagers with disability or chronic conditions manage anxiety

-There are many practical ways to support your teenage child with disability or a chronic condition through anxiety.
+There are many practical ways to help your teenage child with disability or a chronic condition manage anxiety.

-Many of these are the same things you’d do for any child with anxiety or an anxiety disorder.
-They include acknowledging your child’s fear, gently encouraging your child to do things he feels anxious about, and listening actively when your child wants to talk about his feelings.
+Many of these are the same things you’d do for all teenagers with anxiety.
+They include acknowledging your child’s fears, gently encouraging them to do things they feel anxious about, and listening actively when they want to talk about feelings.

 There are some extra things you can do to help your child with disability or a chronic condition.

-- Make sure your child has reliable and developmentally appropriate information about her health condition.
+- Make sure your child has reliable and developmentally appropriate information about their health condition.
 Teenagers can get a lot of misinformation about their conditions from the internet or friends, which can spark anxiety or make it worse.

-- Talk regularly with your child about his condition and answer any questions.
+- Talk regularly with your child about their condition and answer any questions.
 It’s a good idea to do this a couple of days before or after health appointments.

-- Help your child learn to manage her own health care.
-For example, you could start by giving your child time alone with health professionals to talk about her condition.
+- Help your child learn to manage their own health care.
+For example, you could start by giving your child time alone with health professionals or helping them schedule their medical appointments.

-- Talk with your child about how he could explain his condition to new people.
-Role play might help your child feel more confident to talk about his condition.
+- Talk with your child about how they could explain their condition to new people.
+Role-playing what to say might help your child feel more confident to talk about their condition.